 It all depends on your situation, how much the GC is worth, how fast you need the cash, etc.

-That said, there are a few ways you can get cash for your unwanted Amazon GC, or any other kind of gift cards for that matter.
+That said, there are a few ways you can get cash for your unwanted Amazon GC or any other kind of gift card for that matter.

 Here are a few options:

 Reddit actually has a dedicated subreddit for gift card exchanges where you can trade unwanted gift cards for cash (PayPal mainly) or other gift cards.

 If you are not a member of Reddit yet, you’ll need an account first.
 It’s free.

 Then simply visit /r/giftcardexchange, create a post with some details about your card, its worth, how much you want for it, etc. and wait for other redditors to respond.